Ah, to be young and virtual!

 Even if they expressed an interest (which itself is hard to believe), I doubt that children would get much out of this website.
 And I would never suggest that we should allow children to freely surf the internet and even a social media website, no matter how safe and secure they may be.
 I’m not sure why, however…is it only because there’s crazy things going on, and we’re told all of our lives that which is Bad?

 A child would definitely be interested in something bright and exciting like online games, for many of the same reasons that an adult may be stimulated by the potential for ….(fill in your own word.).
 Of course, adults may have the extra urge to win money, and the somewhat illicit excitement of doing something not-entirely-wholesome.
 Let’s face it.
-The world on online casinos for US players has expanded enormously over the last ten years.
+The world on online casinos with slots for all US players has expanded enormously over the last ten years.
 And gambling seems to have lost most of its unsavory reputation.
 Many online casinos offer games that can not only be played for money stakes, but also are free.
 I have sat in many airports waiting for a flight and observed people around me playing free online slots games.
 What would have been crazy twenty years ago, is common place today.
 And just as there are dozens of online gambling casinos available where there is an internet connection, so too are there countless number of free online games for kids.
 With Facebook offering games such as CandyCrush and all its variations, as well as Words with Friends, it seems like we never will be bored.

 Moving on there are constant choices that need to be made whenever you go online and how you handle them can make the difference between a healthy and an unhealthy bias.
 Gay or straight?
 Or somewhat less provocative, fashion.
 Is that dress to short?
 How about that hair?
 Is it ok to wear a product from Amore wigs online?
 There’s a slight bit of baggage that goes with wearing a wig – many people find it odd and even those who purchase wigs tend to be very secretive about those purchases, request plain wrappers, etc. What is it about our hair that would make this fashion item provocative?
 Ah, questions with no answers…